-Ms. Zhuan Yin ("Ms. Yin"), aged 57, was appointed as a non-executive Director on June 1, 2022.
+Ms. Zhuan Yin ("Ms. Yin"), aged 58, was appointed as a non-executive Director on June 1, 2022.

-She is currently, and has been since April 2020 and September 2010, an executive director and deputy general manager, respectively, of Hangzhou Tigermed Consulting Co., Ltd. ("Hangzhou Tigermed", a company listed on the Hong Kong Stock Exchange with stock code 3347 and the Shenzhen Stock Exchange with stock code 300347), a controlling shareholder of the Company.
-Ms. Yin is primarily responsible for overseeing the data management and statistical analysis businesses of Hangzhou Tigermed.
-Ms. Yin has 29 years of experience in the field of biostatistics and has extensive management experience.
+She was an executive director and deputy general manager of Hangzhou Tigermed Consulting Co., Ltd. ("Hangzhou Tigermed", a company listed on the Hong Kong Stock Exchange with stock code 3347 and the Shenzhen Stock Exchange with stock code 300347), a controlling shareholder of the Company.
+Ms. Yin ceased to be an executive director of Hangzhou Tigermed on May 23, 2023.
+Ms. Yin has over 29 years of experience in the field of biostatistics and has extensive management experience.
 She also has considerable experience regarding the review of new drugs, particularly cancer-related drugs.
 Prior to joining Hangzhou Tigermed, Ms. Yin served at AstraZeneca LP as a biostatistician, senior biostatistician and associate director of biostatistician from 1995 to 2003.
 Ms. Yin founded and served as the chairman or executive director of MacroStat from October 2005 to November 2009.
 Ms. Yin received her bachelor's degree in law from Fudan University (復旦大學) in July 1988 and obtained her master's degree of science from the University of Massachusetts in September 1993.

-Non-executive Directors (Continued)
+Non-executive Director (Continued)

-Mr. Hao Wu ("Mr. Wu"), aged 55, was appointed as a non-executive Director and a member of Audit and Risk Management Committee.
+Mr. Hao Wu ("Mr. Wu"), aged 56, was appointed as a non-executive director and a member of Audit and Risk Management Committee.

 Since January 2020, he has been an executive director and the co-president of Hangzhou Tigermed.
 Mr. Wu has over 17 years of experience in the pharmaceutical industry and has extensive marketing and managerial experience.
-Prior to joining Hangzhou Tigermed in January 2020, Mr. Wu served successively as sales manager and a product/project manager of Schering Plough Pharmaceutical Co., Ltd.\ (先靈葆雅製藥有限公司) from August 1994 to October 1999, product manager of Shanghai Roche Pharmaceutical Co., Ltd.\ (上海羅氏製藥有限公司) from October 1999 to December 2002, marketing director of Eisai China Inc.\ (衛材(中國)製藥有限公司) from January 2003 to July 2007, director of marketing and business development department of SciClone International Pharmaceutical Co., Ltd.\ (賽生國際製藥 有限公司) from August 2007 to January 2009 and the general manager of Meixin Insurance Broker (Shanghai) Co., Ltd. (美信保險經紀(上海)有限公司) from March 2010 to January 2020.
+Prior to joining Hangzhou Tigermed in January 2020, Mr. Wu served successively as sales manager and a product/project manager of Schering Plough Pharmaceutical Co., Ltd.\ (先靈葆雅製藥有限公司) from August 1994 to October 1999, product manager of Shanghai Roche Pharmaceutical Co., Ltd.\ (上海羅氏製藥有限公司) from October 1999 to December 2002, marketing director of Eisai China Inc.\ (衛材(中國)製藥有限公司) from January 2003 to July 2007, director of marketing and business development department of SciClone International Pharmaceutical Co., Ltd.\ (賽生國際製藥有限公司) from August 2007 to January 2009 and the general manager of Meixin Insurance Broker (Shanghai) Co., Ltd. (美信保險經紀(上海)有限公司) from March 2010 to January 2020.
 Mr. Wu obtained his bachelor's degree in clinical medicine from Shanghai Jiao Tong University School of Medicine (formerly known as Shanghai Second Medical University) in 1992 and an EMBA degree from China Europe International Business School in 2009.

-Mr. Yifan Li ("Mr. Li"), aged 55, was appointed as an independent non-executive Director on April 17, 2018.
+Mr. Yifan Li ("Mr. Li"), aged 56, was appointed as an independent non-executive Director on April 17, 2018.
 He is the chairman of the Audit and Risk Management Committee and a member of the Remuneration Committee.